6 Key 1099 Forms for Your Business Taxes

 Include the information from 1099 forms you receive on your business or personal tax return.
 These 1099 forms are complicated, and several pieces of information go into different parts of your income tax return.
 Give the form to your tax preparer to add to your tax return.
 You may also be able to include the information from your 1099 form using personal or business tax preparation software.

-Form 1099-B is used to record income from barter exchanges.
-A barter exchange is an organization that acts as a middleman in coordinating barter transactions between businesses.
 If your business participates in a barter exchange program, you will receive a 1099-B form from the exchange program showing the income you received from the program during the year.
 The 1099-B is also used to report certain broker (investment) transactions.
 Broker transactions may result in capital gains, either short-term or long-term.

 If you or your business received income from dividends during the year, you will receive a 1099-DIV form from your financial management or brokerage firm.
 Amounts subject to capital gains and dividends are included, along with income from the sale of collectibles.